sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-overview/hana-cloud-dl-clients-overview.md

     ![data lake running](data-lake-running.png)

-    >Note that the SAP HANA Cloud, HANA data lake free tier or trial instances are shut down overnight and will need to be restarted before working with them the next day.
+    >**Important:** SAP HANA Cloud, HANA data lake free tier or trial instances are shut down overnight and will need to be restarted before working with them the next day.

 ### Open the SAP HANA cockpit